yschoe/gmail-hotkey/README.md

 ### Known bugs

 1. Only tested in Linux.
+May not work in Windows.

 1. Need to activate when you switch to a different machine.